thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 *WebPack*

 If we decide to use **WebPack** to bundle our files, we can use `require` or `import` to force Webpack to load the file contents and assign directly to the metadata property.
-This means that WebPack is loading the content **instead** of Angular 2.
+This means that WebPack is loading the content **instead** of Angular 2's runtime loader.
 See [WebPack : An Introduction](https://angular.io/docs/ts/latest/guide/webpack.html) for more details.

-There are two (2) approaches to using WebPack to load the external HTML and CSS.
+With WebPack there are two (2) options available to load the component's external HTML and CSS.

-1) We can use `require('./header.component.html')` to reference component-relative paths.
+1) We can use `require( )` to reference component-relative paths.

 {% highlight js %}
 {% raw %}